PrestaShop/docs/src/content/1.7/modules/concepts/pdf.md

 ## Alter or Add information available into PDF templates

-Remember the main PDF files we have listed in the previous sections ?

-A dynamic hook allows you to alter or add more information that will become available in the related templates.
+A dynamic hook allows you to alter or add more information that will become available in the previous templates.

 There is the list of available Template Classes in the Core: